hvxley/cloudstrap-mastodon/README.md

 ## Project structure

-Inside **Cloudstrap** template, you'll see the following folders and files:
+Inside **Cloudstrap-mastodon** template, you'll see the following folders and files:

 ```
 /